MimicCMS/functional-primitives/README.md

 Library supports PHP5.3.
 Other versions of PHP are supported allowing for features in other versions.

+## Installation

+You may install this library using composer.

+**TODO: Need to add composer configuration.**

 ## Inspirations

 ### Functional PHP Library